 Sheldon docents also help with many other activities and events.
 For example, they may be stationed in our galleries during special events, such as Jazz in June.
 We also have a Docent Winter Study Series.

-Sheldon Museum of Art is looking for student docents to give tours of exhibitions to college classes and community groups during the 2014-15 academic year.
+We're looking for student docents to give tours of exhibitions to college classes and community groups during the spring semester 2015.

-Undergraduate and graduate students in all fields of study at the University of Nebraska–Lincoln and area colleges and universities are invited to apply.
+Undergraduate and graduate students in all fields of study at University of Nebraska-Lincoln and area colleges and universities are invited to apply.

 Student docents will meet for training from 3 to 5:00 p.m. on Fridays, Sept.
 4, 11, and 18.
 They will attend introductions to new exhibitions, gallery talks by curators, field trips to other museums, and meet-and-greet events for visiting artists and lecturers.
 Students will gain valuable experience with inquiry-based teaching strategies, access to the arts for visitors with physical or cognitive disabilities, and the behind-the-scenes operations of an art museum.
 No previous experience is required.

 For more information or to sign up for Sheldon’s volunteer student docent program, contact Erin Poor at email@example.com or 402-472-2092.